Key Takeaways

 ✗ Not in 3NF

 department_name depends on department_id, not on employee_id.
 It's a transitive dependency through a non-key column.
-Renaming the department requires updating every employee row.
+Renaming the department means updating every employee row that references it.

 Fixed — extract the dependency